lentarev/vue3-time-duration/README.md

 # vue3-time-duration
-UI widget for setting time duration.
+UI Widget to set a time duration.
 This is a component for vue 3

 ## Getting started
 ### Install the component: